Insomnia and sleep disorders

 Consequences of insomnia

-- Hormonal upsets.
+- Hormonal upsets causing weight gain, obesity and elevated cortisol.
 Ghrelin and leptin (the "hungry" and "satiated" hormones) are governed by sleep.
-Research (1, 2, 7, 8, 9) shows that a bad night's sleep or just not getting enough sleep upsets these two hormones.
+Research (1, 2, 7, 8, 9) shows that a bad night's sleep or regularly not getting enough sleep upsets these two hormones.
 For most people, two nights with only 4 hours sleep can result in a hunger increase of nearly 25%, driving them towards sweet calorie-rich high-carbohydrate foods.

 - Significant increase in all kinds of physical and mental health problems in the long-term.
 (13)